Automated vs. manual testing

-As a bespoke software company, before providing the product we need to test it several times in order to detect potential bugs.
+As a bespoke software company, before providing the product, we need to test it several times to detect potential bugs.
 This is a crucial element of every successful project.
 There are two ways we can do it: manually, what we all know and are used to, and automatically.
-Both of the ways are supposed to help us create a flawless software, however, there are two sides to every coin, therefore both methods have their advantages and disadvantages.
+Both of the ways are supposed to help us create flawless software; however, there are two sides to every coin; therefore, both methods have their advantages and disadvantages.
 Before explaining which one is better, let us discuss them briefly.

 You may want an example to understand the need for testing more clearly.
 Imagine a new social networking website you want to log into.
-You specify all personal details required and there you go, new friends from all over the world are waiting for you.
-But before the site is released, a tester goes through the process mentioned above foreseeing every possible problem you may come across.
+You specify all the personal details required, and there you go, new friends worldwide are waiting for you.
+But before the site is released, a tester goes through the process mentioned above, foreseeing every possible problem you may come across.
 What could it be?
-When the name you want to use is taken or your e-mail has already been used, when you are underage, when you made a typo providing an e-mail, there are a lot of possibilities.
+When the name you want to use is taken, or your e-mail has already been used, when you are underage, or when you made a typo providing an e-mail, there are many possibilities.
 A tester is expected to predict all of them and remove every potential mistake.

 Now, the first method is ages old.
 Manual testing has been known from the very beginning of technology, being nothing else than running tests by software developers.
-A human tester uses the program the way an end user would, making sure it works properly and checking each and every one possibility.
-He or she is not supported by any tool or script, all he or she is left with are program expectations that need to be compared with the actual outcome.
+A human tester uses the program the way an end user would, making sure it works appropriately and checking each and every possibility.
+They are not supported by any tool or script; they are left with program expectations that need to be compared with the actual outcome.

-There is no doubt that providing the product so quickly sounds good so what might be wrong with automated testing then?
-When compared with manual testing, it works better when the program is large or we run the same tests over and over again as a tool does not get tired the way human beings do.
-In order to run automated tests, we must buy proper tools first which may be expensive, however, it can help you save money in the long-term.
-What you must remember is the fact that it still is a tool, not a human being thinking on his own, being able to notice things.
-With automated testing, there is still a possibility of missing what makes it impossible for software to work properly.
+There is no doubt that providing the product so quickly sounds good, so what might be wrong with automated testing then?
+When compared with manual testing, it works better when the program is extensive, or we run the same tests over and over again as a tool that does not get tired the way human beings do.
+To run automated tests, we must buy proper tools first, which may be expensive but can help you save money in the long term.
+What you must remember is the fact that it is still a tool, not a human being thinking on his own, being able to notice things.
+With automated testing, there is still a possibility of missing what makes it impossible for software to work correctly.

 With that being said, we are still huge fans of automated tests.
-Even when the product is not bug-free when released, we are there ready to fix it as soon as our customer detects it.
-Living in the world which runs so quickly with people desperately trying to catch up, every solution is useful.
-Stay aware though as no solution is flawless.
+Even when the product is not bug-free when released, we are ready to fix it as soon as our customer detects it.
+Living in a world which runs so quickly with people desperately trying to catch up, every solution is useful.
+Stay aware, though, as no solution is flawless.